Integrated Robotics

 For autonomous systems to be able to operate, they must first place themselves within a scene.
 Stereo vision systems play a vital role in this.

-I3DR is developing a flexible awareness map that will be a true representation of a scene or environment creating perception for robotic and autonomous systems (RAS).
+i3D is developing a flexible awareness map that will be a true representation of a scene or environment creating perception for robotic and autonomous systems (RAS).
 This is achieved through the fusion of data from 3D vision cameras and a wide range of sensors, providing the RAS with critical information.
-Through describing the real, physical world, the RAS are able to make informed decisions, as well as responding to unexpected events using artificial intelligence and deep-learning techniques.
+Through describing the actual, physical world, the RAS are able to make informed decisions, as well as respond to unexpected events using artificial intelligence and deep-learning techniques.

 High-end sensors